 “The Club and people like Courtney truly saved my life.
 Sometimes just coming to the Club made me the happiest…nobody judges you.”

-Perjah went from being a kid described by staff as “stubborn” and “reluctant” to a leader within College Bound – an educational leadership program focused on preparing members for higher education.
+Perjah went from being a kid described by staff as “stubborn” and “reluctant” to a leader within College Bound – an educational leadership program facilitated by the Club focused on preparing members for higher education.